J.D. Frequently Asked Questions

 When will I receive a decision on my application?

 In general, decisions to offer admission, decline admission, or offer a place on our waitlist are made within 6-8 weeks of an application becoming complete (i.e., we have received and processed all of an individual’s application materials).
-Students who complete their application in September or October may have a longer wait because members of the Admissions Committee are traveling to recruitment events during that period.
 We typically provide initial decisions in mid-December.

 Please note that our application volume varies throughout the cycle and will impact the timeliness of admissions decisions.
 We will provide applicants with a decision as soon as it is feasible.